-Daughter Bessie West ( ? -1971) was born in Hopwood.
+Daughter Bessie O. West (1903-1971) was born in about 1903 in Hopwood.
 She married Leo McMillen ( ? -1965).
-They had three children -- Nellie Bonnis, Gail Raffle and Glenn McMillen.
+They were the parents of three -- Nellie Bonnis, Gail Raffle and Glenn McMillen.
 They relocated in 1950 to Tucson, AZ, where they spent the rest of their lives.
 George died in 1965 in Tucson, and Bessie followed him to the grave on Feb.
 27, 1971 at the home of her daughter Nellie Bonnis in Bagdad, AZ.
 The funeral was held in Tucson.

 Son Charles Laclair West (1905-1974) was born in about 1905 in Hopwood.
-For a quarter of a century, he labored as a coal miner in the Hopwood area and at one time owned his own mine.
+At the age of 15, in 1920, he worked as a tipple man at a local coal mine.
+For a quarter of a century, he labored as a miner in the Hopwood area and at one time owned his own mine.
 He also was a construction inspector for the Pennsylvania State School Board.
-He married Viola Rebecca White ( ?-1973) and they had two children -- Ward Lee West and Betty Claire Allen.
+Circa 1926, he married a cousin, Viola Rebecca White ( ?-1973), daughter of Charles Henry and Elizabeth Ann (Johnson) White of the family of Robert Marshall and Mary Rebecca (Pope) White Sr. of Hopwood.
+The couple produced two children -- Capt.
+Ward Lee West and Betty Claire Allen.
 The Wests were members of the Hopwood United Methodist Church, and their home was along the National Pike East in Hopwood.
 Sadly, Viola died on Nov.
 29, 1973.
 Charles survived her by just a few months, and succumbed on March 7, 1974.
 Following a funeral service in the Minerd Funeral Home, with Rev. Robert E. Miller officiating, he was interred in Hopwood Cemetery.